MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 my string " " wrapped in single quotes
 ```

-For more quoting considerations and examples when working in a PowerShell scripting language, see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md).
+For more quoting considerations and examples when working in a PowerShell scripting language, see [Considerations for running the Azure CLI in a PowerShell scripting language](./use-azure-cli-successfully-powershell.md).

 ### [cmd](#tab/cmd1)